alirezanet/DynamoDBToLiteDB/README.md

 ## Prerequisites

-- Backup your DynamoDB table to an S3 bucket
+- Export your DynamoDB table to an S3 bucket
 - Copy the S3 path to `manifest-summary.json` (or download that file locally)
 - AWS credentials/configured with S3 “GetObject” access on your machine